cdlavila/virtual-bank/README.md

 ## Installation
 1. Clone the repository
 2. Copy `.env.example` to `.env` and fill in the values
-3. Run `docker-compose up -d` to raise the database container
+3. Run `docker-compose up -d postgres` to raise the database container
 4. Run `python3 -m venv venv`
 5. Run `source venv/bin/activate`
 6. Run `pip3 install -r requirements.txt` to install the dependencies